FRidh/static-python/README.md

 interpreter using Musl.
 The build is performed using the Nix package manager.
 Dependencies are provided by Nixpkgs as well as the base recipe for Python.

+The purpose for these builds is to have interpreters available that can be used on any GNU/Linux OS, without Nix.

 ## Building interpreters

 To build an interpreter